john-njmj/package-photo-booth/README.md

 The capture sequence is triggered by GPIO.
 So you can wire it to a button or other hardware.

-A playlist of videos and images is played while the device is idle.
+A playlist of videos and images is constantly looped while the device is idle.

 ## Hardware setup